dtentoea/BugTracker.ProjectManagement/README.md

 Store your projects inside the application and review the tickets on each projects.
 Assign users to one or more projects and assign different user roles.

-NEXT UPDATE:
+# NEXT UPDATE:
 - OOP
--
+- Multi layer architecture

-# What I've Learned